ghmahdipour/TicTacToe/README.md

 TicTacToe is a mobile game built with **React Native**, designed with a modular, maintainable architecture and a strong focus on user experience.
 It includes both **local gameplay** and **real‑time online multiplayer**, powered by WebSockets and managed through Redux Toolkit + Redux‑Saga.

-This project demonstrates senior‑level engineering practices such as:

-- Clean separation of UI, logic, and side‑effects
-- Predictable state management with Redux Toolkit
-- Scalable async flows using Redux‑Saga
-- Pure reducers and testable logic
-- Smooth animations and polished interactions
-- Optimized audio system with preloading and lifecycle control

----

 ## 📸 Screenshots

 ### Offline & Online Gameplay with Firebase